 Regional Land Use Strategies

-Under the Land Use Planning and Approvals Act 1993, the Minister for Planning may declare regional land use strategies and must keep these strategies under regular review.
-The Minister is required to consult with the Tasmanian Planning Commission, planning authorities and relevant state service agencies and authorities before declaring a regional land use strategies, or amending an existing regional land use strategy.
+Under the Land Use Planning and Approvals Act 1993 , the Minister for Planning may declare regional land use strategies and must keep these strategies under regular and periodic review.
+The Minister is required to consult with the Tasmanian Planning Commission, planning authorities and relevant state service agencies and authorities before declaring or amending a regional land use strategy.

 There are three regional land use strategies in effect in Tasmania:

 - Living on the Coast – The Cradle Coast Regional Land Use Planning Framework (PDF, 3.5 MB)

 - Northern Tasmania Regional Land Use Strategy (PDF, 2.9 MB)